munificent/craftinginterpreters/book/compiling-expressions.md

 ^code binary

 When a prefix parser function is called, the leading token has already been consumed.
-An infix parser function is even more *in media res* -- the left-hand operand has already been compiled and the subsequent infix operator consumed.
+An infix parser function is even more *in medias res* -- the left-hand operand has already been compiled and the subsequent infix operator consumed.

 The fact that the left operand gets compiled first works out fine.
 It means at